Founder of SKV

 Opening Day 28th October 1956

 The first President of India, His Excellency Dr. Rajendra Prasad, in the presence of His Highness Maharaja Jiwaji Rao Scindia, Her Highness Maharani Vijaya Raje Scindia and first lady Mrs. Rajvanshi Devi Prasad, officially declared Scindia Kanya Vidyalaya open.
-The year was 1956.
+The Scindia Kanya Vidyalaya origin can be traced back to the year 1956.
 The group photograph taken on this occasion shows about 40 students, including some boys and day scholars, and an impressive strength of about a dozen teachers.

-The admissions Register lists the two older Scindia Princesses, Padma (Akka) Raje and her younger sister, Usha Raje as the first two students to enroll on 1 August 1956 when classes started, followed by 29 others.
+The historical timeline of SKV lists the two older Scindia Princesses, Padma (Akka) Raje and her younger sister, Usha Raje as the first two students to enroll on 1 August 1956 when classes started, followed by 29 others.
 Of the total of 31, only six were boarders.
 Two grand-daughters of President Rajendra Prasad, Shobha and Padma, were also among the earliest students.

 The history of SKV dating back to 1956 states that when SKV, as the school is fondly known, premier all-girls' boarding schools were restricted primarily to the convents run by Irish or German nuns.
 In post-independence India, education for girls entered a new phase with the evolution of SKV.
 It was to meet this need for an all-rounded Indian education stressing on Indian values, religions and culture, to preserve the legacy and traditions of SKV that H H Maharani Vijaya Raje Scindia founded Scindia Kanya Vidyalaya with.